andreas-schoch/snowboarding-game/README.md

 When you clone the game, you will only see your own highscores in the leaderboard but with a few steps (~5-10mins of work) you can enable global leaderboards if you want to host this game on your own.

-To enable the firebase based leaderboards, you have to create a new project in the [Firebase Console](https://console.firebase.google.com/), create a new Firestore database and add the relevant config to a `.env` file.
+To enable the firebase based leaderboards, you have to create a new project in the [Firebase Console](https://console.firebase.google.com/), create a new Firestore database and add the relevant config to a `.env` file at the root of this repository.

 ```shell
 FIREBASE_LEADERBOARD_ENABLED=true